ksjithin/hummingbird/source/_posts/DigitalOcean-Kubernetes-Challenge.md

 ![](/image/harbor.png)

+The deployed instance can be accessed here http://core.hackerslab.xyz/

 ## Whats next
 This challege has helped me kickstart with kubernetes and helm.
 In my next blog im planning to describe how to use this setup in a complete CI/CD environment by setting up a dockerized application , pushing the image into the harbor registry and deploying it using kubernetes environment.
 Stay Tuned !!!